Jamie Chestney: International achievements

 His first major international medal came in 2011 when he won the singles and triples gold medals at the Atlantic Bowls Championships.
 The following year he gained a bronze medal at the 2012 World Outdoor Bowls Championship in the pairs competition with Graham Shadwell.
 Two years later he competed for England in the men's fours at the 2014 Commonwealth Games where he won a silver medal.

 He finished runner-up in the 2016 International Open and the following year won the Cooperative Funeralcare International Open.

 In 2018, he won the World Indoor Open Pairs title with Mark Dawes and then won the Mixed Pairs title the following day with Lesley Doig.

 In 2018 he was also selected as part of the English team for the 2018 Commonwealth Games on the Gold Coast in Queensland where he claimed a bronze medal in the Fours with David Bolt, Louis Ridout and Sam Tolchard.

 Chestney won a third world indoor title when winning the open pairs at the 2021 World Indoor Bowls Championship for the second time with Mark Dawes.

 In 2022, he competed in the men's triples and the men's fours at the 2022 Commonwealth Games.
 The team of Chestney, Nick Brett and Louis Ridout won the triples gold medal and in the fours he also secured a bronze medal.

 National achievements

-Chestney is a three times national champion, winning National Championship titles in 2004, 2009 and 2021.
+Chestney is a four times national champion, winning National Championship titles in 2004, 2009, 2021 and 2025.
 Chestney was aged just 17 when he won the pairs title with Ian Wynter in 2004.

-He was also part of the Kings Bowls Club, who have won the Top Club championship four years running from 2016-2019.
+He was part of the Kings Bowls Club, who have won the Top Club championship four years running from 2016-2019.
+He then joined the Culm Vale club.